-Intersectional issues for specific groups of women including Traveller women, women with disabilities, rural women, women in direct provision, and trans women.
+Intersectional issues for specific groups of women including Traveller women, women with disabilities, rural women, women living in direct provision, and trans women.

-The 2019 Report on Ireland and the Convention on Racial Discrimination, Submission to the United Nations Committee on Racial Discrimination on Ireland's Combined Fifth to Ninth Periodic Report, IHREC, 2019 identifies issues of situation, experience and identity in relation to Black and minority ethnic people.
+The 2019 Report on Ireland and the Convention on Racial Discrimination, Submission to the United Nations Committee on Racial Discrimination on Ireland's Combined Fifth to Ninth Periodic Report, IHREC, 2019 identifies issues of situation in relation to Black and minority ethnic people.

 - In 2016, the unemployment rate for Travellers was 80.2%, compared to 12.9% for the general population.
-Census 2016 also highlighted that only 10.1% of Traveller women and 12.6% of Traveller men list their principal economic status as 'at work' - In recent research, 17% of Roma respondents were in employment - Difficulties in obtaining recognition of qualifications acquired abroad can give rise to situations of under-employment and over- qualification - The consistent poverty rate disproportionately affects children from Traveller, Roma, and refugee backgrounds - The consistent poverty rate in 2017 for people who do not identify as being an Irish citizen or national is significantly higher than the general population (12.7% compared to 8.2% respectively) - The Habitual Residence Condition is not neutral in its application and can have a discriminatory impact on migrant, Traveller, and Roma families - There is evidence of discrimination against Black and minority ethnic groups in housing and a disproportionately high number of families of migrant origin are at risk of and are experiencing family homelessness - Travellers face high levels of discrimination, overcrowding, and higher risks of homelessness, with persistent discrimination and inertia towards the provision of accommodation to the Traveller community - The Roma community experience discrimination in accessing accommodation, severe overcrowding, poor quality accommodation, a lack of security of tenure, homelessness, and lack of access to social housing and rent supplement - Political under-representation of Travellers and non-Irish citizens as elected members and candidates.
+Census 2016 also highlighted that only 10.1% of Traveller women and 12.6% of Traveller men list their principal economic status as 'at work'. - In recent research, 17% of Roma respondents were in employment. - Difficulties in obtaining recognition of qualifications acquired abroad can give rise to situations of under-employment and over- qualification. - The consistent poverty rate disproportionately affects children from Traveller, Roma, and refugee backgrounds. - The consistent poverty rate in 2017 for people who do not identify as being an Irish citizen or national is significantly higher than the general population (12.7% compared to 8.2% respectively). - The Habitual Residence Condition is applied to all applicants for benefits regardless of their nationality, but is not neutral in its application and can have a discriminatory impact on migrant, Traveller, and Roma families.

-- Labour market discrimination is a consistent issue with Travellers, Roma, and people of African descent experiencing significant barriers to accessing employment - In recent research conducted with 481 Travellers, 20% of respondents reported previous experience of hiding their identity during a recruitment process
+- There is evidence of discrimination against Black and minority ethnic groups in housing and a disproportionately high number of families of migrant origin are at risk of and are experiencing family homelessness. - Travellers face high levels of discrimination, overcrowding, and higher risks of homelessness, with persistent discrimination and inertia towards the provision of accommodation to the Traveller community. - The Roma community experience discrimination in accessing accommodation, severe overcrowding, poor quality accommodation, a lack of security of tenure, homelessness, and lack of access to social housing and rent supplement. - Political under-representation in absence of Travellers and non-Irish citizens as elected members and candidates.

-In recent research, 79% of Roma respondents felt that they had been discriminated against in getting a job.
+- Labour market discrimination in Ireland is a consistent issue with Travellers, Roma, and people of African descent experiencing significant barriers to accessing employment. - In recent research conducted with 481 Travellers, 20% of respondents reported their previous experience of hiding their identity during a recruitment process, such as changing their address. - In recent research, 79% of Roma respondents felt that they had been discriminated against in getting a job.

-- Lack of interpreter services and professionalised regulated interpreting services - Lack of: access to culturally appropriate housing provision for Travellers; and support to Travellers in preserving and developing their identity and culture, including nomadism and horse ownership - Lack of cultural competency in public services, and of cultural competency training.
+- Language difference with lack of interpreter services and the need for professionalised and regulated interpreting services. - Lack of: access to culturally appropriate housing provision for Travellers; and support to Travellers in preserving and developing their identity and culture, including nomadism and horse ownership. - Lack of cultural competency in public services and the need for cultural competency training.